-Do you want your hair transplant surgeon to use a Choi implanter pen, Lion implanter pen or create incisions in the recipient site?
+Do you want the surgeon at your hair transplant clinic to use a Choi implanter pen, Lion implanter pen or create incisions in the recipient site?
 This can be a key question when you are looking to have a hair transplant.
 It is important you know the difference between implanter pens and recipient site creation when it comes to FUE hair transplant surgery.
 In this blog we will give you everything you need to know about implanter pens!
 We will cover the following points:

 - What are implanter pens?

 - Should you choose to have a hair transplant with implanter pens?

 At The Treatment Rooms London we offer both Implanter Pen FUE hair transplants as well as recipient site/ placing methods of hair transplantation.
 If you wanted to find out more and view our results then please navigate the following links:

 - Are You A Candidate For Hair Transplant Surgery?

 What Are Implanter Pens?

 In a hair transplant, grafts are extracted by Follicular Unit Excision (FUE) or Follicular Unit Transplantation (FUT).
 The grafts will then need to be re-implanted into recipient sites (holes where hair grafts are put into) and this can be done by 2 main methods.

 Implanter pens re-insert grafts into the scalp at the same time a recipient site is created.
 This is also called Direct Hair Implantation (DHI) as hairs are “directly implanted” at the same time you hair transplant surgeon makes a hole with a needle/ implanter pen.
 There are two types- Choi Implanter Pens and Lion Implanter Pens- both are very similar and don’t appear to make a difference to the outcome of a hair transplant (1).

 Pre-Made Recipient Sites & Placing of Grafts